jmsdnns/blag/content/tech/hypeless-ai/weather/index.md

 > Check the weather and tell me if Saturday or Sunday looks better.
 ```

 Claude will call the tool twice, compare the results, and give you a recommendation.
-It's not doing anything special — it's making two tool calls and reasoning about the output, the same way it reasons about file contents or command output.
+It's not doing anything special.
+It's making two tool calls and reasoning about the output, the same way it reasons about file contents or command output.

 # Combine it with other tools